tgross/devopsdaysmsp2018/content/_index.md

 # Who's hiring?

 {{% note %}}
-the labor market for our profession gives us enormous power right now.
-- we can push hard for better hiring policies
-- we can push hard for D&I efforts
-- we can push hard for our organizations to be better
+the labor market for our profession gives us enormous power right now. we can push hard for better hiring policies. we can push hard for D&I efforts. we can push hard for our organizations to be better
 {{% /note %}}

 ---